sandraberjan/sandrabey/README.md

-- 👋 Hi, I’m @sandrabey
+- 👋 Hi, I’m Sandra.
 - 👀 I’m interested in building cool stuff that I've designed instead of having others build it for me.
 - 🌱 I’m currently learning html/css/javascript.
-- 💞️ I’m looking to collaborate on graphic design, UX, AI learning.
+- 💞️ I’m looking to collaborate on graphic design, UX, AI.
 - 📫 Reach me on discord @SandraBe#8261

 <!---